 In addition, to satisfy the university’s research skills requirement, students must attend the workshops and seminars sponsored by the department (ECON 8980), and successfully complete Research Methods in Economics (ECON 8090).
 The research methods course requires students to write a research paper to be presented in the department’s summer workshop series.

 Students are required to complete three fields of specialization, one of which must be econometrics.
 To earn credit for this sequence you must take at least two of three advanced econometrics courses (ECON 8110, 8120, and 8130).
-At least one of the two elective fields must be from courses offered by the Economics Department.
+At least one of the two elective fields must be from courses offered by the John Munro Godfrey, Sr. Department of Economics.
 Besides econometrics, the department offers fields in advanced macroeconomics, industrial organization, health economics, and labor economics.
 With permission of the department’s graduate coordinator, students can satisfy one of the elective fields through course work in a related department, such as finance.
 A field is completed after passing two courses in an area of specialization with a minimum average grade of 3.0.

 Written Preliminary Examinations